zigagiz/lovelettergame/README.md

 ### To do

-- Replace remaining alerts with custom modals
+- Replace remaining alerts & prompts with custom modals
 - Chat & player actions log (with timestamps)
 - Lobby system with multiple rooms
 - Final UI polish